-In order to be eligible for Benefits, employees must actively work 60 days.
+In order to be eligible for Benefits, employees must be employed for 60 days.
 An exception to this policy will be made in regard to Head Start Full-time/Part Year employees who are hired preceding the summer break.
-Days worked prior to the break will be used in the calculation of the 60 days' eligibility criteria.
-Accumulation of days worked will resume after the employee has returned from the summer break.

 To satisfy Insurance Benefits eligibility, employees must be employed at full time status (30 or more hours per week) for 60 days.
 Coverage will begin the first of the month following 60 days of employment.